nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_forward.rst

 When reports are forwarded to the :ref:`nrf_desktop_usb_state`, each HID-class USB device is treated independently.
 This means that the |hid_forward| can concurrently send reports to every available HID-class USB device, if a report from the linked peripheral is available.

+When received by the module, the HID boot protocol reports come with the report ID assigned to :c:enum:`REPORT_ID_RESERVED`.
+This ID is later changed by the |hid_forward| to either :c:enum:`REPORT_ID_BOOT_KEYBOARD` or :c:enum:`REPORT_ID_BOOT_MOUSE`.
+The choice depends on fact, if the Bluetooth device is boot mouse or keyboard.
+While receiving a subscription event, the |hid_forward| updates the HID protocol of peripherals connected through Bluetooth that are associated with the given subscriber.

 Forwarding HID input reports
 ============================

 After :ref:`nrf_desktop_ble_discovery` successfully discovers a connected peripheral, the |hid_forward| automatically subscribes for every HID input report provided by the peripheral.
+The subscriber can use either the HID boot protocol or the HID report protocol, but both protocols cannot be used at the same time.
+In the current implementation, the :ref:`nrf_desktop_usb_state` supports either the HID boot keyboard or the HID boot mouse reports, because the HID boot protocol code is set using a single Kconfig option that is common for all of the instances of the USB HID.

 The :c:func:`hidc_read` callback is called when HID input report is received from the connected peripheral.
 The received HID input report data is converted to ``hid_report_event``.